andrewcrook/homebrew-custom-taps/README.md

 # Andrews Custom Homebrew Formulas (and patches and fixes)

-- pluseaudio - 17.0 with patch to fix modules on MacOS. => 17.0.1 should fix the issues. (tested on MacOS 14.6.1)
+- pluseaudio - 17.0 with patch to fix modules on MacOS.
+Pulseaudio versions => 17.0.1 should fix the issues. (tested on MacOS 14.6.1)
-  Note: Add the following to allow TCP connections and adjust as required or look up instructions for adding security.
+    - **Note**: Add the following to allow TCP connections and adjust as required or look up instructions for adding security.
 I personally use this setup locally rather than over external networks.

   ```bash
   add